 In friendships of utility, people hope to get mutual benefits from each other.
 This type of friendship can make us think of business partnerships, or the less formal “friends with benefits” situation.
 The term “utility” may sound icky, but when you think about it, there’s nothing wrong with being friendly to someone who makes your life easier.
 Think about the neighbour who waters your plants while you’re gone or your favourite barista at the coffee shop near your house.

 There’s nothing inherently wrong with friendships of utility - as long as both people expect the same things.
 Unfortunately, you may come to notice an imbalance in the friendship.
 You may try to get closer to someone because you’re genuinely interested in them, only to realize they don’t feel the same way.
 Obviously, that kind of situation can lead to you getting your feelings hurt.
-In these types of situations, being aware of both of your intentions and expectations is crucial.
+In these types of situations, being aware of both your intentions and expectations is crucial.

-Friendships of Pleasure
+Friendship of Pleasure

 Friendships based on pleasure involve people who bond over a mutual interest - like meditation or fine dining.
 You usually only meet them in a specific context, but that’s not necessarily a bad thing.
 It’s always fun to share your hobby with somebody else, and this type of friendship comes in handy when your other friends just don’t have your passion for pottery or bar-hopping.